Disk images

 Dumping a disk

-The TWIN system can boot into TOS v1, but lacks ways to read out the entire contents of the disks without changing any of the disks themselves.
+The TWIN system can boot into TOS or SDOS, but lacks ways to read out the entire contents of the disks without changing any of the disks themselves.
 Lacking suitable blank 8 inch floppy disks, there is also no way to create and assemble a utility program to extract a disk image.

 I wrote a short utility (see the button below) to read each sector on disk 0, starting at sector 0 of track 0 up to sector 31 of track 77, and write the contents of that sector in hexadecimal digits to the console.
-If you use a computer with a serial interface instead of the TWIN terminal. it is easy to capture the output into a file that can be processed further.
+If you use a computer with a serial interface instead of the TWIN terminal it is easy to capture the output into a file that can be processed further.
 When a sector cannot be read for whatever reason the program retries.
 After 20 tries, an error is reported and the contents of that sector is assumed to be all zeroes.